 Munich is an economic powerhouse within Germany and offers an outstanding quality of life.
 Both factors go a long way to explain why the level of condominium prices in Munich is the highest in all of Germany.
 Even the surrounding area of Munich commands higher prices than the other cities in the top 8 condominium markets.

-Median of monthly gross wages of full-time employees subject to social insurance contributions housing stock; 2011 = 100
+Median of monthly gross wages of full-time employees subject to social insurance contributions development and housing stock Indexed development of population and housing stock; 2011 = 100